Finances

 Here are some ideas for student life in Sweden:

-• Borrow textbooks instead of buying or share the cost with other students on your courses, and then share the resource.
+- Borrow textbooks from the library instead of buying or share the cost with other students on your courses.

-• Sign up for a student discount card and look for student discounts.
-Discounts are available in several restaurants and shops as well as for public transport, insurance, phone subscriptions and other things.
+- Sign up for a student discount card and look for student discounts.
+Discounts are available in several restaurants and shops as well as for public transport, insurance, gym memberships, phone subscriptions and other things.